Seiko-K/Keeper/README.md

 The captured OCR image is used for recognition and is not automatically stored as a registered product image.

+The workflow keeps the user in control:

+**Keeper helps find it.
+You choose it.
+Keeper stores it.**

 ---

 ## More Than Manuals

 Manual search is one of Keeper's main features, but Keeper is intentionally designed to be flexible.

-For example, Keeper can also be used for:
+Keeper can also be used for:

 - 🍳 Recipes and cooking references
 - ✈️ Travel plans and useful travel information